dzbeck/attack_to_cve/updated-methodology.md

 > Yokogawa STARDOM Controllers FCJ, *--snip--* The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.

-**XXX This example appears above also - need to edit both so they work together XXX**

-We considered this vulnerability in the previous section, which provided techniques for the primary and secondary impacts (T1552 and T1078, respectively).
+We considered this vulnerability in the previous section, which provided techniques for the primary and secondary impacts ([T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials) and [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts), respectively).
 A mapping for the exploit method was not specified because too many options were associated with the common vulnerability type.
-Because To find the VEID, start by identifying the vulnerability type.
-For CVE-2018-17900, the vulnerability is a credential management issue.
-Looking through the list of vulnerability types in the methodology, the "General Credential Management Errors" vulnerability type appears to be the most appropriate.
-Using one of the lower-level credential management vulnerability types is preferable but the CVE record does not provide the level of detail needed to do so.

-The ”General Credential Management Errors” vulnerability type maps to [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials) for the primary impact and [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts) for the secondary impact.
-These mappings follow the description in the CVE record.  “improperly protects credentials which could allow an attacker to obtain credentials” matches T1552 and “for remote access to controllers” matches T1078.

-The ”General Credential Management Errors” vulnerability type does not have a mapping for the exploitation technique because there are too many ways general credential management vulnerabilities can be exploited.
-To find the exploitation technique for CVE-2018-17900, use the Exploit Technique section.
-The Exploit Technique section documents a set of scenarios to help the user determine which exploitation technique(s) are appropriate for the vulnerability.
-For CVE-2018-17900, the entry point is the web application so the “Attacker exploits remote system application” scenario applies, which makes [T1190](https://attack.mitre.org/techniques/T1190) (Exploit Public-Facing Application) the exploitation technique for the vulnerability.

-The VEID for CVE-2018-17900 is:
+The vulnerable object is a *web application* and as shown in Table 2, its associated exploit method maps to [T1190](https://attack.mitre.org/techniques/T1190) (Exploit Public-Facing Application).
+The VEID for CVE-2018-17900 is now complete:

 ![/cve-2018-17900-mapping-example.png](/cve-2018-17900-mapping-example.png)

-Furthermore, its description could be re-written using the ATT&CK framework (compare to the version above):
+Note that the description of CVE-2018-17900 could be now re-written using the ATT&CK framework:

-> Yokogawa STARDOM Controllers FCJ *--snip--* have Unsecured Credentials which could allow an attacker to exploit the public-facing application to obtain unsecured credentials and gain access to Valid Accounts.
+> Yokogawa STARDOM Controllers FCJ *--snip--* have Unsecured Credentials which could allow an attacker to Exploit the Public-Facing Application to obtain unsecured credentials and gain access to Valid Accounts.

 ### Objective-based Mapping

-Keywords from the vulnerability description, which describe or imply the potential objectives of an attacker, can be used to identify ATT&CK techniques and sub-techniques appropriate to a VEID.
+A vulnerability description, which describes or implies the potential objectives of an attacker, can provide input for identifying ATT&CK techniques and sub-techniques appropriate to a VEID.
 Someone who knows ATT&CK well may only need to confirm the appropriateness of their mapping choice.
-Others can identify appropriate techniques via search:
+Others can identify appropriate techniques via search on the associated keywords:

 - **ATT&CK Search** - ATT&CK's search capability can find exact text sequences.
 The [ATT&CK Powered Suit](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/attack-powered-suit/) browser extension enables quick searches for ATT&CK content without disrupting workflow.
 - **Internet Search Engine** - Search engines will find options that include multiple keywords.
 For example, **XXX need example showing advantage of internet search over ATT&CK search XXX**
-- **
+- **Chatbot** - A chatbot can help identify and highlight differences between mapping options.

-As the VEID for CVE-2020-5210 shows (see example above), a vulnerability that is generally "common" may involve "uncommon" details, in which case keywords relating to the adversary's objectives can be used to identify additional techniques.
+As the VEID for CVE-2020-5210 shows (see example above), a vulnerability that is generally "common" may involve "uncommon" aspects, in which case keywords relating to the adversary's objectives can be used to identify additional techniques.
 In the case of CVE-2020-5210, searching for *MITRE ATT&CK suid sgid* on the Internet returns the technique [T1548.001](https://attack.mitre.org/techniques/T1548/001) (Abuse Elevation Control Mechanism: Setuid and Setguid), which provides the mapping for the exploit method.

-*Table 3* lists adversary objectives commonly associated with vulnerabilities, along with typical impacts mapped to ATT&CK techniques.
-The mappings were identified by using the objectives as search keywords.
+*Table 3* lists adversary objectives commonly associated with vulnerabilities, along with impact mappings.
+The objectives were used as the input of an Internet search to identify the mappings.

 Cases where numerous secondary impacts are possible are marked "*many*" and cases where a secondary impact is unlikely are marked "N/A." The techniques given are those most likely to apply to vulnerabilities but in general, the entries are not exhaustive (especially for secondary impacts).
-Note that objective-based (keyword-based) mapping can also be used to identify appropriate mappings for exploit methods (exploit methods are not included in Table 3 because they are context-dependent, relative to impacts; see [Common Vulnerability Types](#common-vulnerability-types) for VEIDs that contain all three components).
+Note that keywords taken from a description can also be used to identify appropriate mappings for exploit methods (exploit methods are not included in Table 3 because they are context-dependent, relative to impacts; see [Common Vulnerability Types](#common-vulnerability-types) for VEIDs that contain all three components).

 **Table 3.
 Mappings for Common Objectives**